Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_cli_false_error_management_rollout_failed.md

 ## Resolution

-The error seen above is a false failure.
-There is no action needed other than to manually monitor the `management-nodes-rollout` Argo workflow that is continuing successfully in the background.
+The [Observed error](#observed-error) is a false negative.
+No action is needed other than manually monitoring the `management-nodes-rollout` Argo workflow continuing successfully in the background.
 The IUF workflow can be monitored in either of the following two ways.

 1. Use the Argo UI to monitor the workflow.
 See [using the Argo UI](../../operations/argo/Using_the_Argo_UI.md) for details on accessing the UI.